Lenticular Clouds

 A type of wave cloud, the word lenticular originates from the Latin word Lenticularis which means lentil-shaped.
 Because they appear to cap or hang over mountain tops, these clouds are also often referred to as “cap clouds” or “UFO clouds” (after the cloud’s flying saucer-like shape).

-As fast moving horizontal air meets a topographic barrier like a mountain, the air is forced up and over the mountain.
+As fast moving horizontal air meets a topographic barrier like a mountain, the air is forced up and over the mountain, creating atmospheric waves.
 The rising air cools at the top of the mountain and condenses water vapor in the air, forming the curved and layer shapes typical of a lenticular cloud.

 Lenticular clouds viewed from straight down in Antartica.